MirkovicDejan/Ecommerce/README.md

 The application is for now a demo version and is open source available for further research and customization.

+Credentials for admin is:
+email: admin@email.com
+password: admin
 If you want to see how the application works, watch this video: https://youtu.be/bGGBleqHQbM